exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 13 - The Light of Salvation.md

 "And go where?
 We've got five hundred refugees who can't fight.
 Running through demon territory won't save them."

-"Better than dying trapped in a fortress."
+"Better than dying trapped in a fortress.
+The north tunnels connect to the old dwarven mining network—Gorim's people mapped them decades ago.
+They'll get us to Deephollow, where there's another resistance cell."

+"If the tunnels aren't collapsed.
+Or flooded.
+Or full of void-spawn."

+"Details."

 Drakon thundered up the stairs, partially transformed already, scales gleaming.
 "IS EXCELLENT BATTLE!
 MANY DEMONS!
 VERY EXCITING!
 ALSO PROBABLY WE DIE!
 IS VERY GOOD DAY!"